 Domain prediction with probabilistic directional context.

-Results: We introduce a probabilistic approach for domain prediction that models "directional" domain context.
+RESULTS: We introduce a probabilistic approach for domain prediction that models 'directional' domain context.
 Our method is the first to score all domain pairs within a sequence while taking their order into account, even for non-sequential domains.
 We show that our approach extends a previous Markov model-based approach to additionally score all pairwise terms, and that it can be interpreted within the context of Markov random fields.
 We formulate our underlying combinatorial optimization problem as an integer linear program, and demonstrate that it can be solved quickly in practice.
 Finally, we perform extensive evaluation of domain context methods and demonstrate that incorporating context increases the number of domain predictions by ∼15%, with our approach dPUC2 (Domain Prediction Using Context) outperforming all competing approaches.

-Availability: dPUC2 is available at http://github.com/alexviiia/dpuc2.
+AVAILABILITY AND IMPLEMENTATION: dPUC2 is available at http://github.com/alexviiia/dpuc2.

-Supplementary information: Supplementary data are available at Bioinformatics online.
+SUPPLEMENTARY INFORMATION: Supplementary data are available at Bioinformatics online.